Marry Me Now: Synopsis

 The drama centers around a balanced, multigenerational family.

-Park Hyo-seob, is a widower and a compassionate father to his four children; Park Sun-ha, Park Yoo-Ha, Park Jae-hyung and Park Hyun-ha.
-His life takes a turn when he meets his first love, Lee Mi-yeon after 36 years.
+Park Hyo-seob, is a widower and a compassionate father to his four children: Park Sun-ha, Park Yoo-Ha, Park Jae-hyung and Park Hyun-ha.
+His life takes a turn when he meets his first love, Lee Mi-yeon, after 36 years.

 After their mother's untimely death, Park Sun-ha takes the responsibility of her younger siblings.
 She acts as a mother to the family.

-In the other hand, the second daughter, Park Yoo-ha studied hard in medical school and finished her intern course but sacrifices her dream to become a doctor in order to marry her love, who is from a rich family.
+On the other hand, the second daughter, Park Yoo-ha studied hard in medical school and finished her intern course, but sacrifices her dream to become a doctor in order to marry her love, who is from a rich family.
 They have a daughter, Eun-su.
 However, her life isn't as perfect as people think it to be.

 Meanwhile, Jung Eun-tae is an enthusiastic doctor.
-He volunteered for performing medical service abroad in Africa, but he comes back to Korea.
-Eun-tae is not interested in marriage because he believes he is like his father, who placed priority on his medical work over family.
+He volunteered to perform medical services abroad in Africa, but he comes back to Korea.
+Eun-tae is not interested in marriage because he believes he is like his father, who places priority on his medical work over family.

 Later, Park Yoo-ha and Jung Eun-tae's lives become intertwined.